mccullaghlab/shapeGMMTorch/README.md

 During initialization, the following options are availble:

-	- n_components (required) - integer number of clusters must be input
+	- n_components (required) - integer number of copmonents must be input
 	- covar_type              - string defining the covariance type.
 Options are 'kronecker' and 'uniform'.
 Defualt is 'uniform'.
 	- log_thresh              - float threshold in log likelihood difference to determine convergence.
 Default value is 1e-3.
 	- max_steps               - integer maximum number of steps that the GMM procedure will do.
 Default is 200.
-	- init_component_method   - string dictating how to initialize clusters.
+	- init_component_method   - string dictating how to initialize components.
 Understood values are 'chunk', 'read' and 'random'.
 Default is 'random'.
-	- sort                    - boolean dictating whether to sort the object by cluster population after fitting.
+	- sort                    - boolean dictating whether to sort the object by component population after fitting.
 Default is True.
 	- kabsch_thresh           - float dictating convergence criteria for each iterative alignment (Maximization step).
 Default value is 1e-1.
 	- dtype                   - Torch data type to be used.
 Default is torch.float32.
 	- device                  - Torch device to be used.
 Default is torch.device('cuda:0') device.